Acearl/Obituary-web-scraper/README.md

 # Obituary-web-scraper
+Of Andrew Earl 9-28-2024

 TLDR: Hard coded webscraper for names of obituaries from the post and curior in the charleston area

+Requires various python modules, request, json, os, date, and csv

+Done in python 3.10

+To modify it for anywhere else you might as well make your own web scraper honestly.
+Again its hard coded so you would need to refactor a lot for a new target.
+Especially with the json expectations.

 When participating in the charleston tax sale 2024 I wanted to compare the owner names of the properties listed vs the listings of obituaries in the charleston area.
 To see who died and